erwazzzzzzz2/django-devcontainers/README.md

 2. Then rename the project.

-## Deatils of setting up default Django project:
+## Details of setting up default Django project:

 Create an empty app.py file in the directory.